ESG Information

 19 Occupational Health and Safety Management System We have implemented within our Integrated Management System an Occupational Health and Safety Management System.

-Management and Sustainability Report - Management Report-5.2.2 Labor Relations; 5.2.6 Health and Safety at Work.
+Management and Sustainability Report - 6.8.2 Labor Relations; 6.8.6 Health and Safety at Work.

 20 Occupational health and safety management (accident rate indicator) We have implemented within our Integrated Management System an Occupational Health and Safety Management System.